MicrosoftDocs/cloud-adoption-framework/docs/secure/refresh-manage-consolidated.md

     - *Separation of Duties (SoD):* Implementing SoD helps prevent conflicts of interest and reduces the risk of fraud.
 By dividing responsibilities among different individuals, it ensures that no single person has control over all aspects of a critical process.

     - *Proactive user lifecycle maintenance:* Regularly updating and managing user accounts is vital.
 This includes promptly revoking access for users who no longer need it, updating permissions as roles change, and ensuring that inactive accounts are disabled.
 Proactive maintenance helps prevent unauthorized access and ensures that only current, authorized users have access to sensitive data.
+The Access Architects should include these measures in their standard operating procedures (SOPs).

 ### Azure facilitation